diegorivas89/gluco-bot/README.md

 # gluco-bot
-Telegram bot that helps to track glucose mesures
+Telegram bot that helps to track glucose measures